Khomeinism: Lebanon, Palestine, Iraq

-While suicide bombings did not win the Iran–Iraq War for Iran, it did spread to Lebanon, where it won victories for the Iraqi Islamic Da'wa party, Shia 'allies' of the Islamic Revolution there.
+While istishhad suicide attacks did not win the Iran–Iraq War for Iran, suicide bombings did spread to Lebanon, where observers agree they won victories for the Lebanese branch of the Islamic Da'wa Party, Shia 'allies' of the Islamic Revolution.
 The 1983 bombings against U.S. and French peacekeeping troops by Hizballah killed over 300 and drove the US and French from Lebanon.
 Another longer bombing campaign did likewise to the Israeli army.
-Khomeini is credited by some with inspiring these "suicide bombers".
+Khomeini is credited, by some, with inspiring these "suicide bombers".

-The power of suicide operations as a military tactic has been described by Shia Lebanese as an equalizer where faith and piety are used to counter superior military power of the Western unbeliever:
+The power of suicide operations as a military tactic has been described by Shia Lebanese as an equalizer where faith and piety are used to counter the superior military power of the Western unbeliever:

 You look at it with a Western mentality.
 You regard it as barbaric and unjustified.
 We, on the other hand, see it as another means of war, but one which is also harmonious with our religion and beliefs.
 Take for example, an Israeli warplane or, better still, the American and British air power in the Gulf War. ....
 The goal of their mission and the outcome of their deeds was to kill and damage enemy positions just like us ...
 The only difference is that they had at their disposal state-of-the-art and top-of-the-range means and weaponry to achieve their aims.
 We have the minimum basics ...
 We ... do not seek material rewards, but heavenly one in the hereafter.

-The victory of Hezbollah is known to have inspired Hamas in Palestine, and al-Qaeda in its worldwide bombing campaign.
-In the years after Khomeini's death, "Martyrdom operations" or "suicide bombing" have spread beyond Shia Islam and beyond attacks on military and are now a major force in the Muslim world.
+The victory of Hezbollah is known to have inspired the Sunni groups Hamas in Palestine, and al-Qaeda in its worldwide bombing campaign.
+In the years after Khomeini's death, "Martyrdom operations" or "suicide bombing" spread beyond Shia Islam and beyond attacks on military and are now a major force in the Muslim world.
 According to one estimate, as of early 2008, 1,121 Muslim suicide bombers have blown themselves up in Iraq alone.

-Ironically and tragically, in the last few years, thousands of Muslims, particularly Shia, have been victims, not just initiators, of martyrdom operations, with many civilians and even mosques and shrines being targeted, particularly in Iraq.
-Salafi Jihadi ideologue Abu Musab Al-Zarqawi declared "all-out war" on Shia Muslims in Iraq in response to a US-Iraqi offensive on the town of Tal Afar.
-In 2007 some of the Shia ulema have responded by declaring suicide bombing haram:
+Ironically and tragically, by the early twenty first century, thousands of Muslims, particularly Shia, have become victims, not just initiators, of martyrdom operations.
+In the Iraq civil war, Salafi Jihadi ideologue Abu Musab Al-Zarqawi declared "all-out war" on Shia Muslims in Iraq in 2005 in response to a US-Iraqi offensive on the town of Tal Afar.

+Sunni suicide bombers targeted not only thousands of civilians, but mosques, shrines, wedding and funeral processions, markets, hospitals, offices, and streets.

+From at least 2003 to 2006 attacks were "mostly" by Sunnis against Shia, and "by 2007 some of the Shia ulema have responded by declaring suicide bombing haram: